 Seattle Art Museum offers flexible scheduling.
 Due to varying demand, Visitor Services Officers are asked to work different hours every week.
-Must be available weekends and late evenings, mostly Thursdays, Fridays and Saturdays; typically 10-18 hours a week, and up to 25 hours/week.
+Must be available weekends and late evenings, mostly Thursdays, Fridays and Saturdays; typically 10-25 hours a week.

 FLSA STATUS: Non-exempt REPORTS TO: Security Supervisor